 Oily skin is something that a lot of people struggle with, not just teenagers.
-It can be a tricky beast to get rid of because most mainstream skincare advice just ends up triggering even more oil production.
+It can be a tricky beast to get rid of because most mainstream skincare advice ends up triggering even more oil production.
 But you don’t have to suffer through having oily skin, as there are ways to get rid of it.
 Let’s talk about how to get rid of oily skin.

 Why Does Oily Skin Happen?

-If you just recently noticed that your skin has become more oily, you might be wondering why this has happened.
+If you recently noticed that your skin has become more oily, you might wonder why this has happened.
 Your skin can look and feel oily when too much sebum is produced from your sebaceous glands.
-These are the glands that are located underneath your skin’s surface and are responsible for keeping it moisturized and protected.
+These are the glands located underneath your skin’s surface and are responsible for keeping it moisturized and protected.

 Your skin won’t become magically less oily overnight, but there are a few things you can add or take out of your skincare routine that could improve your sebum production.
 Let’s talk about where to start.